Most Effective Products

 Keith's Pro Tips

-"Keeping your home free of other insects is another means of keeping scorpions away as they usually eat smaller insects and if your home is ripe with them, they’ll make their way in."
+"Keeping your home free of other insects is another means of keeping scorpions away.
+They usually eat smaller insects, and if your home is ripe with them, they’ll make their way in."

 Scorpion Control: How To Get Rid of Scorpions

-This page is a general Scorpion control guide.
-Using the products and methods suggested you will get control of Scorpions.
-Follow this guide and use the recommended products and we guarantee 100% control of Scorpions.
+This page is a general scorpion control guide.
+Using the products and methods suggested, you will get control of scorpions.
+Follow this guide and use the recommended products; we guarantee 100% control of scorpions.

-Scorpions are regarded among some of the most dangerous insects that can be encountered.
-And while it can be quite rare to have a scorpion find its way into your home, it is possible and becoming a more frequent occurrence in recent years.
-They used to primarily be found in the southwest U.S., but they have been appearing all over the country.
+Scorpions are regarded as some of the most dangerous insects.
+While it can be quite rare for a scorpion to find its way into your home, it is possible and has become more frequent in recent years.
+They used to be found primarily in the southwest U.S. but have been appearing nationwide.

 Scorpions are natural wanderers and will often stumble into homes in search of insects to prey on or in search of shelter.
 They might enter homes through the garage or other points of entry.
-Scorpions are also venomous and possess a stinger that could prove to be fatal to humans.
-Even if the sting is not venomous, it can create swelling and in some cases causes severe allergic reactions.
+Scorpions are also venomous and possess a stinger that could be fatal to humans.
+Even if the sting is not venomous, it can create swelling and sometimes cause severe allergic reactions.

-If you have encountered a Scorpion on your property, our DIY guide will show you the best steps to take and professional products to use to eliminate the Scorpion and prevent future invasions.
+If you have encountered a scorpion on your property, our DIY guide will show you the best steps and professional products to eliminate the scorpion and prevent future invasions.

 Identification

-Before proceeding with treatment, you will need to be certain the pest infesting your property is a scorpion.
-Misidentification can lead you to using the wrong pesticides, which can be a waste of your time and finances.
+Before proceeding with treatment, you must be certain the pest infesting your property is a scorpion.
+Misidentification can lead you to use the wrong pesticides, wasting your time and finances.
 Below are some traits to know what scorpions look like:

 Scorpion on White Background

 • Scorpions are part of the arachnid family and are closely related to ticks, mites, and spiders.
-There are close to 1,300 species of scorpions that have been found all over the world.
+Close to 1,300 species of scorpions have been found all over the world.
 Thankfully, most scorpions in the United States are not venomous, except for two species found in the southwestern states of Arizona, California, New Mexico, and Texas.
-Scorpions are often believed to only reside in the desert, but in actuality, they are adaptable to a variety of climates and habitats.
+Scorpions are often believed to only reside in the desert but are adaptable to various climates and habitats.

-• Scorpions are not as common an occurrence as other household pests but they can, on rare occasions, wander off into the home.
-Scorpions vary in color and in size; from less than half an inch to as large as 9 inches long depending on the species and age.
+• Scorpions are not as common as other household pests, but they can, on rare occasions, wander into the home.
+Depending on the species and age, they vary in color and size, from less than half an inch to as large as 9 inches long.

 • Scorpions are distinguished by their 8 legs and two pincher arms.

-• Their most distinguishing feature, however, is the stinger on the end of its tail which curves upwards over their body.
-They use their stinger to attack and paralyze their prey for consumption or for defense.
+• Their most distinguishing feature, however, is the stinger on the end of its tail, which curves upwards over its body.
+They use their stinger to attack and paralyze their prey for consumption or defense.

 Use the description and image above to determine whether the pest you are encountering is a Scorpion.
-If you are not totally sure, contact our experts and we will try to assist you with correct identification.
+If you are unsure, contact our experts; we will help you identify the correct one.

 Inspection

-Once you have identified the pest you are dealing with to be a Scorpion, you need to know where the Scorpions are coming from and where they are hiding inside your home.
-Scorpions are wandering nomads often meant for the desert but in their travels they can venture into a residential area and find refuge, so you will need to perform a careful inspection around your home.
+Once you have identified the pest you are dealing with as a scorpion, you need to know where the scorpions are coming from and where they are hiding inside your home.
+Scorpions are wandering nomads often meant for the desert, but in their travels, they can venture into a residential area and find refuge, so you will need to perform a careful inspection around your home.

 how to get rid of scorpions